Common High Blood Pressure Myths

 Myth: I don’t use table salt, so I’m in control of my sodium intake and my blood pressure.

 In some people, sodium can increase blood pressure.
 But controlling sodium means more than just putting down the salt shaker.
-It also means checking labels, because up to 75 percent of the sodium we consume is hidden in processed foods like tomato sauce, soups, condiments, canned foods and prepared mixes.
+It also means checking labels, because most of the sodium we consume is hidden in processed foods like tomato sauce, soups, condiments, canned foods and prepared mixes.
 When buying prepared and prepackaged foods, read the labels.
 Watch for the words “soda” and “sodium” and the symbol “Na” on labels.
 These words show that sodium compounds are present.

 Myth: I use kosher or sea salt when I cook instead of regular table salt.
 They are low-sodium alternatives.

-Chemically, kosher salt and sea salt are the same as table salt — 40 percent sodium— and count the same toward total sodium consumption.
+Chemically, kosher salt and sea salt are the same as table salt — 40 percent sodium — and count the same toward total sodium consumption.
 Table salt is a combination of the two minerals sodium (Na) and chloride (Cl).
+It is not a more healthful option to consume sea or kosher salt than table salt.

 Myth: I feel fine.
 I don’t have to worry about high blood pressure.